-Section 409A.
-Notwithstanding anything to the contrary set forth herein, any Severance Benefits that constitute "deferred compensation" within the meaning of Section 409A of the Internal Revenue Code of 1986, as amended (the "Code") and the regulations and other guidance thereunder and any state law of similar effect (collectively "Section 409A") shall not commence in connection with your termination of employment unless and until you have also incurred a

-"separation from service" (as such term is defined in Treasury Regulation Section 1.409A-1(h) ("Separation from Service"), unless the Company reasonably determines that such amounts may be provided to you without causing you to incur the additional 20% tax under Section 409A.

-It is intended that each installment of the Severance Benefits provided for in this letter is a separate "payment" for purposes of Treasury Regulations Section 1.409A-2(b)(2)(i).
-For the avoidance of doubt, it is intended that payments of the Severance Benefits set forth in this letter satisfy, to the greatest extent possible, the exemptions from the application of Section 409A provided under Treasury Regulations Sections 1.409A-1(b)(4), 1.409A-1(b)(5) and 1.409A-1(b)(9).
-However, if the Company (or, if applicable, the successor entity thereto) determines that the Severance Benefits constitute "deferred compensation" under Section 409A and you are, on the date of Separation from Service, a "specified employee" of the Company or any successor entity thereto, as such term is defined in Section 409A(a)(2)(B)(i) of the Code, then, solely to the extent necessary to avoid the imposition of the adverse personal tax consequences under Section 409A, (a) the timing of the Severance Benefits payments shall be delayed until the earlier to occur of (i) the date that is six (6) months and one day after your Separation from Service or (ii) the date of your death (such applicable date, the "Specified Employee Initial Payment Date"), and (b) the Company (or the successor entity thereto, as applicable) shall (i) pay to you a lump sum amount equal to the sum of the Severance Benefits payments that you would otherwise have received through the Specified Employee Initial Payment Date (including reimbursement for any premiums paid by you for health insurance coverage under COBRA) if the commencement of the payment of the Severance Benefits had not been so delayed pursuant to this section and (ii) commence paying the balance of the Severance Benefits in accordance with the applicable payment schedules set forth in this letter.
+7. Section 409A.
+If any benefit provided under this Agreement is subject to Section 409A of the Code and the regulations and other guidance thereunder or any state law of similar effect ("Section 409A"), and such benefit otherwise is payable in connection with the Employee's termination of employment with the Company, then such benefit will not be payable unless such termination constitutes a "separation from service" (as such term is defined in Treasury Regulations Section 1.409A-1(h) without regard to any alternative definition thereunder) ("Separation from Service").
+It is intended that (i) each installment of any benefit payable under this Agreement be regarded as a separate "payment" for purposes of Treasury Regulations Section 1.409A-2(b)(2)(i), and (ii) all payments of any such benefits satisfy, to the greatest extent possible, the exemptions from the application of Section 409A provided under Treasury Regulations Sections 1.409A-1(b)(4), 1.409A-1(b)(5) and 1.409A-1(b)(9).
+However, if the Company determines that any benefit payable under this Agreement constitutes "deferred compensation" under Section 409A and the Employee is a "specified employee" (as such term is defined in Section 409A(a)(2)(B)(i) of the Code) as of the date of the Employee's Separation from Service, then, solely to the extent necessary to avoid the imposition of the adverse personal tax consequences under Section 409A. (a) the commencement of such benefit payments will be delayed until the earlier of (1) the date that is six (6) months and one (1) day after such Separation from Service and (2) the date of the Employee's death (such applicable date, the "Delayed Initial Payment Date"), and (b) the Company will (1) pay the Employee a lump sum amount equal to the sum of any benefit payments that the Employee otherwise would have received through the Delayed Initial Payment Date if the commencement of such benefit payments had not been delayed pursuant to this paragraph and (2) commence paying the balance, if any, of such benefit in accordance with the applicable payment schedule set forth in this Agreement.
+In addition, if the Company determines that any benefit payable under this Agreement constitutes "deferred compensation" under Section 409A and the Employee's Separation from Service occurs at a time during the calendar year when the Release could become effective in the calendar year following the calendar year in which such Separation from Service occurs, then for purposes of such benefit, the Release will not be deemed effective any earlier than the latest permitted effective date set forth therein (which date, in all cases, will be in the subsequent calendar year).